Adolis García Player Props: Rangers vs. Athletics

 Adolis García At The Plate

-- In 10 games this year (58.8%), Garcia has picked up an RBI, and in six of those games (35.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 12 games this year (63.2%), Garcia has picked up an RBI, and in seven of those games (36.8%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.